-To the Board of Directors and Stockholders ANI Pharmaceuticals, Inc. and Subsidiaries
+To the Board of Directors and Stockholders of ANI Pharmaceuticals, Inc. and Subsidiaries

-We have audited the accompanying consolidated balance sheets of ANI Pharmaceuticals, Inc. and Subsidiaries (the "Company") as of December 31, 2015 and 2014, and the related consolidated statements of earnings, changes in stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2015.
+We have audited the accompanying consolidated balance sheets of ANI Pharmaceuticals, Inc. and Subsidiaries (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of earnings, changes in stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2016.
 The financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.